petebacondarwin/foodme-intro/step-9/README.md

 http-server
 ```

-* Browse the application via this server: `http://localhost:8080/step-9`
+* Browse to the application via this server: `http://localhost:8080/step-9`
 * Now you can get the restaurant data from the local server

 ```js